 All this adds up to us needing to keep the protections we’ve got until the government replaces them – not a no-deal exit where environmental rules stop working properly and we’re just left with promises (more on this in a minute).

 Exiting in October without a deal means no handover period.

 That means the hundreds of EU laws protecting our health and the environment will stop working overnight.
 We know the government has committed to replacing them all, but what about in the meantime?

 With no deal and no handover period, we’ll also be left without anyone enforcing the rules.
 That means no consequences if the government breaks its own environment laws.
 The government's proposed watchdog, which won't be in place on exit day, would be too weak to be effective – lacking independence and clout.

 With no deal, UK governments (present and future) will be able to lower established environmental standards as and when it suits them – for example, when setting up new trade deals with countries wanting to push poorer-quality imports on us.
-Closing this loophole means agreeing a ‘non-regression clause’ with the EU, but this won’t happen if we leave without a deal.
+Closing this loophole means agreeing a so-called non-regression clause with the EU, but this won’t happen if we leave without a deal.

 A no-deal Brexit is full of promises that we can’t rely on

 A no-deal Brexit is nothing more than a lot of promises.
 Promises to properly transfer all EU protections into UK law.
 Promises to set up a body that has the power and independence to stop the government breaking its own laws.
 Promises that we won’t water down existing environmental standards to strike new trade deals with countries like the US.